 The 2014 Scottish referendum did not silenced the claims for independence.
 Moreover the victory of the Leave option in the 2016 EU membership referendum in the UK had given new hopes to the nationalist camp in favor of Scottish independence.
 Find out more about the pros and cons of independencea and vote in our poll: Should Scotland become independent?
+Share your thoughts in the comments section

 Should Scotland be independent?